Antelope Canyon, Arizona Photography Location

 Best Western Plus at Lake Powell – $250.00/Night – 208 N Lake Powell Boulevard, Page, AZ 86040 – Phone: 928/645-5988

-The Best Western Plus at Lake Powell is walking distance to many local restaurants, bars, and grocery stores.
-Hotel is a short distance from Lake Powell, Antelope Canyon, Glen Canyon Dam and Horseshoe Bend.
-Enjoy the natural beauty of the Grand Canyon State at this Page, AZ hotel, which not only offers scenic landscapes, but also offers easy access to many of the area’s photography locations.
+The Best Western Plus at Lake Powell is within walking distance of many local restaurants, bars, and grocery stores.
+The hotel is also a short distance from Lake Powell, Antelope Canyon, Glen Canyon Dam and Horseshoe Bend.
+Enjoy the natural beauty of the Grand Canyon State at this Page, AZ hotel, which not only offers scenic landscapes but also offers easy access to many of the area’s photography locations.

 Restaurants: